Orthelious/PDCP_Spring2019/units/A_BusinessStructures_Agency_Labor/a1_BusinessStructuresAndModels.md

 * What does the business ***do***?

 ### — Business Structures
-Understanding how a business is structured helps us answer the first question of what kind of business we are dealing with.
+Understanding how a business is structured helps understand what *kind* of business we are dealing with.

 *What is a business structure?*